gazebosim/gz-sim/tutorials/theory_hydrodynamics.md

 <nR>              | Linear drag in yaw
 <default_current> | Default ocean current vector

+**Note about added mass**: SDFormat also supports added mass natively.
+Until we deprecate the added mass parameters of this plugin, do not set the added mass parameters in both places, choose one (either in this plugin or under `<inertial>` of your link).

 # A simple example

 Let's download the provided `buoyant_cylinder.sdf` world and run to see an